How to Wear Blackhawk Serpa Concealment Holster?

 Blackhawk Serpa Concealment Holster is designed to keep your gun concealed and accessible.
 This holster is made for civilian use with a Serpa Auto Lock release that allows you to draw your firearm when needed quickly, as well as a rotating hood guard that will protect the weapon from being drawn by anyone other than you.
 A rear sight channel and front screw adjustments allow for a custom fit to your handgun.
 It can be adjusted for maximum concealment with the detachable belt loop.
+This article will cover that how to wear Blackhawk Serpa Concealment holster?
+And also the steps of wearing the holster with safety instructions.

 It is made from injection-molded polymer and designed to free-float with your gun’s barrel to help maintain a fast, natural draw in any position.
 This holster can also be worn in the FBI-style vertical orientation for strong side carry or the belt loop screws rotated forward for cross-draw use.